-If you’re an intellectual property owner who is not familiar with the licensing process or you don’t want to manage your own licensing program, then you should use a licensing agent.
-Although an agent adds to the cost of a licensing program, they bring experience, know-how and resources.
+If you’re an intellectual property owner who is not familiar with the licensing process or you don’t want to manage your own licensing program, then a licensing agent is a good option for you.
+Although an agent adds to the cost of a licensing program, they bring experience, know-how, and resources.

 An agent provides critical licensing services including identifying new business opportunities, conducting due diligence on potential licensees, ensuring compliance with contract terms, facilitating the transfer of IP assets, monitoring quality control, and collecting royalty payments due.